 Definition of New York back raise

-A New York back raise is a game that you prepare when you know your opponents well.
-In summary, it is a call preflop with a raise (squeeze) from an opponent for our turn, re-raiser (back-raise).
+A New York back raise is a play that you prepare when you know your opponents well.
+In short, it's a preflop call, anticipating a raise (squeeze) from an opponent and then re-raise (back-raise) in turn.
 Let's see an example.
-A player opens in the UTG position.
-A player in the MP position calls.
+A player opens in UTG position.
+A player in MP position calls.
 You are on the button with AA.
-Here, you could make a 3bet, but you would look very (too?) strong.
-And you know the player in position big blind; he likes squeezer.
+Here you could make a 3bet, but you would look very (too?) strong.
+And you know the player in the big blind position; he likes to squeeze.
 So you call with your aces on the button waiting for a squeeze.
-When the squeeze occurs, you can make your back raise.
+When the squeeze happens, you can make your back raise.

 A New York back raise; perfect for mixing your game

 In the situation described above, even if your opponent doesn't squeeze, you are still in position with aces, which can't be a bad thing.
-Several players instantly go 3bet with AA on the button.
-But if you always play this game with your aces, when you call, your range is capped, you can no longer have AA and KK.
-That's why using caller to encourage your opponents to make squeezes is a good idea to vary your style of play.
+Many players will instantly 3bet with Aces on the button.
+But if you always make this play with your aces, when you call, your range is capped, you can no longer have AA and KK.
+That's why calling to entice your opponents to make squeezes is a good idea to vary your playing style.